mdomagalski/pepsweetener-multi-result/README.md

-# glycopeptide-multi-result
+# pepsweetener-multi-result

-> Wrapper over glycoheatmap, this element is used by simple and advanced search elements.
+> Wrapper over pepsweetener-heatmap, this element is used by simple and advanced search elements.
 > When query gets submitted parent element assigns to it json file containing list of query masses.
 > This event triggers generation of navigation tabs on side of the internal heatmap element.
-> After each server response, the json is updated with data and the corrsponding tab is being enabled.
+> After each server response, the json is updated with data and the corresponding tab is being enabled.
 > By selecting tab data are passed to the heatmap element.

 ## Usage